|

 The Ultimate Collection

 The first disc of the two-CD The Ultimate Collectionbegins with their third single and first No. 1, the insistent "You Really Got Me", then races through the glory years with the absurdly infectious likes of "Sunny Afternoon", "Waterloo Sunset", "Lola" and "Apeman".
 Dave's two hits are included, too, and the disc ends with "Come Dancing" and other selections from The Kinks' early-80s comeback.
 Disc Two includes songs that were hits for others ("David Watts" and "Stop Your Sobbing"), various B-sides and other rarities, including "God's Children", from the soundtrack of Percy, a movie about a fellow seeking the original owner of his recently transplanted penis.
-The Ultimate Collectionis an excellent addition to the Kinks's cannon.
-Dominic Wills Arthur Or the Decline and Fall of the British Empire
+The Ultimate Collectionis an excellent addition to the Kinks's cannon. —Dominic Wills

 Man Who Knew Too Much: Alan Turing and the Invention of the Computer